yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 ACME supports sending arbitrary extensions when creating an Order, and as a result, there is no need to explicitly indicate support of this extension.
-The Proxy MUST verify that the "recurrent" attribute was understood.
-Since standard ACME does not allow to explicitly cancel a pending Order, an unhappy Proxy will probably let the Order expire instead of following through with the authorization process.
+The Proxy MUST verify that the "recurrent" attribute was understood, as indicated by the "recurrent" attribute included in the created Order.
+Since the standard ACME protocol does not allow to explicitly cancel a pending Order (the DELETE operation above is an extension), an unhappy Proxy will probably let the Order expire instead of following through with the authorization process.

 ## Fetching the Certificates
+{: #fetching-certificates}

 The certificate is fetched from the certificate endpoint, as per {{I-D.ietf-acme-acme}}, Sec.
 7.4.2 "Downloading the Certificate".
 The server MUST include an Expires header that indicates expiry of the specific certificate.
 When the certificate expires, the client MAY assume that a newer certificate is already in place.